Time to split hairs! What's the difference between these three data professionals, and which one is the job for you?

 Take the first step into tech and find out more about our Data Analytics bootcamp

 A data engineer develops and maintains data architecture.
 They are specialists in preparing large datasets so that they can be used by analysts.
 Where an analyst needs to interpret information, an engineer needs to build programs that can generate data into a meaningful layout.
+If data is a tool, think of a Data Engineer as a person who looks after the factory, making sure that all of the tools are nicely organized and everyone can find exactly the right tool they need.

 Working with both structured and unstructured data is a key component for someone in this role.
 Therefore, expertise in SQL is a key skill required.
-Tasks such as data deduplication, data management, and data cleaning are also important for a data engineer.
+Tasks such as data deduplication, data management, and data cleaning are also important for a Data Engineer.
 Anyone in this role needs strong programming skills and knowledge of algorithms.
 Building an API may be among their responsibilities, for instance, or developing a cloud infrastructure.
 It is a very technical function, and good knowledge of engineering and testing tools is also required.

-A data engineer is responsible for developing and maintaining data pipelines.
+A Data Engineer is responsible for developing and maintaining data pipelines.
 They generally need to develop processes around data modeling and data generation.
 This requires creative thinking and strong problem-solving ability.
 Applying standard practices in data management to the needs of the business is also a crucial responsibility.

 A data scientist is responsible for tasks such as data transformation and cleaning.
 They work to identify and categorize various patterns in data as well as to develop machine-learning algorithms to be more accurate and efficient.
 They need to understand the needs of the company or team they are working with in order to transform and order large datasets as required.